Voluntary Disclosure and Personalized Pricing: How Disclosure Amplifies Competition

 Two firms, $L$ and $R$, compete to sell to a single consumer who has unit demand.
-The type of the consumer is her \emph{location}, denoted by $t$, which is drawn according to measure $\mu$ (and cdf $F$) with the support $T$.
+The type of the consumer is her \emph{location}, denoted by $t$, which is drawn according to measure $\mu$ (and cdf $F$) with support $T$.
 We assume that $T\equiv [-1,1]$ and that $F$ is atomless with a strictly positive and continuous density $f$ on its support.
 The firms $L$ and $R$ are located at the two end points, respectively $-1$ and $1$, and each firm $i$ sets a price $p_i\geq 0$.
-The consumer has a value $V$ for buying the good that is independent of her type $t$, and when purchasing from firm $i$, she faces a ``transportation cost'' that is proportional to the distance between her location and that of the firm's, $\ell_i$.\footnote{Linear transportation costs simplify algebra, but our results do not hinge on it.
-Identical results emerge for quadratic distance costs.} Thus, her payoff from buying the good from firm $i$ at a price of $p_i$ is $V -|t - \ell_i| - p_i$.
+The consumer has a value $V$ for buying the good that is independent of her type $t$, and faces a ``transportation cost'' when purchasing from firm $i$ that is proportional to the distance between her location and that of the firm, $\ell_i$.
+Thus, her payoff from buying the good from firm $i$ at a price of $p_i$ is $V -|t - \ell_i| - p_i$.
 As is standard, we assume that $V$ is sufficiently large that in the equilibria we study below, all types of the consumer purchase the good and no type is excluded from the market.\footnote{See \cite{osborne1987equilibrium}, \cite{caplin1991aggregation}, \cite{bester1992}, and \cite{peitz1997differentiated}.
 For most of our analysis, it suffices for $V\geq 2$, so that a consumer is always willing to purchase the good from the most distant firm if that distant firm sets a price of $0$. }